cert-manager/website/content/docs/getting-started/README.md

 *  SSL certificate verify result: unable to get local issuer certificate (20), continuing anyway.
 ```

-> ⏲️You will have to wait 5-10 minutes for the SSL certificate to be signed and then loaded by the Google Cloud load balancer.
+> ⏲ You will have to wait 5-10 minutes for the SSL certificate to be signed and then loaded by the Google Cloud load balancer.
 >
-> 🔰 Read about how to [Specify certificates for your Ingress in GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl#specifying_certificates_for_your_ingress)
+> 🔰 Read about how to [Specify certificates for your Ingress in GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl#specifying_certificates_for_your_ingress).

 ## 9. Create a production ready SSL certificate